Vegan Orange Cake

 Add a sprinkling of orange zest over the top and let the cake sit at room temperature for around an hour.
 This will give the icing time to set and become hard, making it easier to cut into without mess.

-Once the icing has set, cut into slices and serve.
-You can enjoy as is or spread some marmalade on for an extra boost of orange flavour.
+Once the icing has set, cut it into slices and serve.
+You can enjoy it as is or serve with marmalade for an extra boost of orange flavour.
 This cake will serve around 6-10 people, depending on how big you like your slices.

 FAQ